 The Mini can also be screwed onto a small-mouthed water bottle and drunk directly from it in that way as long as you can squeeze the bottle.
 The filter comes with one 16 oz. soft bottle included, but it will work on other small bottles as well.
-This is handy because it allows you to bring water with you between sources, whereas the LifeStraw requires you to have a separate bottle to carry water, and it doesn't screw onto the top of a bottle but must be inserted inside the bottle to drink from it.
+This is handy because it allows you to bring water with you between sources, whereas both the LifeStraw and the TrailShot require you to have a separate bottle to carry water, and it doesn't screw onto the top of a bottle but must be inserted inside the bottle to drink from it.
 This contender is more intuitive to use in combination with a bottle.

 Lastly, it can be used inline on a hydration bladder.
 This would require committing a bladder to only being used with the filter for two reasons: you would be putting contaminated water into the bladder, so you would not then want to put clean water in it and drink from it.
 And second, in order to get the filter inline, you will need to cut the hose in half, and attach the filter in the middle.
 This system will work great once you have committed to it and set it up, just don't expect to use it without the filter the next day.

 All of these configurations allow for a beneficial and versatile filter.
 Where both the LifeStraw and original Sawyer Squeeze have similar characteristics, both are slightly more limited in use than the Mini.